Itskuloba/money-management-classification/README.md

 -----

 ## Project Overview

-This project is a smart money manager app that helps users in Kenya track their spending and achieve their savings goals.
-A key feature is the ability to categorize transactions to understand spending habits.
-Currently, this process is partly manual.
-This project aims to automate the classification of transactions into 13 distinct categories using machine learning, improving user experience and providing valuable financial insights.
+This project powers a **smart money manager app** tailored for Kenyan users, enabling seamless tracking of M-Pesa transactions and progress toward savings goals.
+A core feature is **automated, real-time spending categorization.**

+Currently, partial manual categorization creates friction and limits user engagement.
+This project **fully automates transaction classification** using machine learning, combining **merchant name semantics, transaction context, and user behavior** to deliver instant, accurate and personalized financial clarity — all without user input.

+---

-###  Project Objectives
+## Project Objectives

-  * **Primary Objective:** Develop a high-performing classification model to categorize transactions with high accuracy.
-  * **Secondary Objective:** Utilize unsupervised clustering techniques to discover natural groupings in transaction data, which can be used to validate or refine the existing categories.
-  * **Tertiary Objective:** Implement anomaly detection to identify fraudulent or unusual transactions.
+**Primary Objective:**
+Develop a **production-ready, high-accuracy multi-class classification model** that automatically assigns one of 8 consolidated, meaningful spending categories to every M-Pesa transaction using merchant name, amount, time, and user metadata.

+**Secondary Objective:**
+Apply **unsupervised clustering (KMeans on TF-IDF vectors)** to discover natural groupings in merchant names, validate existing category definitions, and enable **semi-supervised labeling** of new or ambiguous merchants for continuous model improvement.

+**Tertiary Objective:**
+Implement **anomaly detection** (using isolation forests or reconstruction error from autoencoders) to flag potentially **fraudulent, erroneous, or financially significant outliers** (e.g., unusually large P2P transfers or rare high-value bills), enhancing user trust and financial safety.

 -----

 ##  The Business Problem

-For a financial management app to be effective, it must provide users with a clear, accurate and effortless overview of their spending habits.
-Manually categorizing every transaction is tedious and a major point of friction for users.
-An automated system that can instantly and accurately classify expenditures (e.g., "Safaricom" into "Data & WiFi", "Naivas" into "Groceries") is essential for user retention and for providing deeper, data-driven financial advice.
+A financial management app succeeds only when users can instantly understand their spending patterns without manual effort.
+Requiring users to manually categorize every transaction — such as tagging "Safaricom Tunukiwa" as *Data & WiFi* or "Naivas Supermarket" as *Groceries* — creates significant friction, leading to user drop-off and reduced engagement.

+An **automated, accurate, and real-time transaction classification system** is critical to:
+- Eliminate manual tagging,
+- Deliver instant spending insights,
+- Enable personalized budgeting and financial advice,
+- Drive user retention and long-term adoption.

+This project builds a robust machine learning pipeline to automatically classify M-Pesa transactions into meaningful spending categories using merchant names, transaction metadata, and user context — transforming raw payment data into actionable financial intelligence.

 -----